FrontlineOps/Frontline-Operations/README.md

 - Adjust dynamic spawning ranges in garrison manager

 ### Arsenal Customization
 The mission uses a restricted arsenal system (`fn_restrictedArsenal.sqf`) that works with both ACE and vanilla arsenals.
+It can be disabled & enabled in Lobby Parameters before Mission Start.
 You can customize available equipment in the following categories:

 #### Weapons and Attachments
 ```sqf